tosdr/tosback-versions/Clockify/Privacy Policy.md

 2\.
 DATA CONTROLLER OR DATA PROCESSOR
 -------------------------------------

-In relation to your personal data processed on or via the Website, COING may be either a Data Controller or Data Processor.
+In relation to your personal data processed on or via the Website and the Service, COING may be either a Data Controller or Data Processor.

 When COING acts in the capacity of a Data Controller, COING determines the purposes and means of the processing of personal data.
 The purpose of data processing is the reason why we process your personal data.
-The table in Section 4 of the Privacy Policy presents the purposes and legal basis for data processing.
+The table in Section 4.1 of the Privacy Policy presents the purposes and legal basis for data processing.
 In such cases, COING is responsible for your personal data.

-This Privacy Policy contains information on processing your data in the capacity of a Data Controller.
+Apart from Section 4.2, this Privacy Policy primarily contains information on processing your data in the capacity of a Data Controller.
 Should you have any inquiries, or you wish to exercise any of the rights of a Data Subject stipulated in Section 10, please contact us:

 *   COING Inc.
 *   2100 Geng Road, Suite 210